Pacific imperial pigeon: Description

 The Pacific imperial pigeon is 36–41 cm in overall length and weighs 370–420 g.
 The back, tail and wings are blackish-green, the head and neck are light grey.
 The breast is grey with a pinkish tinge.
 The undertail coverts are brown.
 The bill is black with a knob on the upper mantle.
 The iris is red.
 The female is slightly smaller.
 The juvenile lacks the knob on the bill, is duller and lacks the pink on the breast.

 Distribution and habitat

 Its natural habitats are tropical moist lowland forests on smaller islands and tropical moist montane forest on larger islands.
-Across parts of its range it will travel between islands in order to forage.
+It will travel across parts of its range between islands to forage.
 Individuals may gather to form large flocks in fruiting trees and travel some distances to forage.

 Behaviour

 Food and feeding

-The species is frugiverous, taking a number of different species of fruit, and occasionally leaves and flowers.
+The species is frugivorous, taking a number of different species of fruit, and occasionally leaves and flowers.
+In a study conducted in Tonga, Pacific imperial pigeons consumed the fruit of 38 species of plant across 24 families.
+They feed in individual trees for between 1-50 minutes, and generally travel short distances between trees, but can occasionally travel longer distances and even travel several km across water to other islands.
+The seeds of these plant foods are not digested or damaged, making the species an important seed disperser for the forests they occur in.